Membership Manual

 9. On the Day of Your Shift

 First of all, please arrive on time for your shift.
 If you are more than 15 minutes late for your shift, the Coop reserves the right to turn you away and mark you a “no show.”
 Scan your membership card at the entrance desk and report to the area where your shift meets.
-If you don’t know where to report for your shift, ask the entrance worker for assistance.
-You must check in with the person responsible for check-in to receive credit.
+Ask the entrance worker for assistance if you don’t know where to report for your shift.
+You must check in with the staff person responsible for check-in to receive credit.
 Look for a staff member holding an iPad or a laptop.

 B. YOUR WORK STATUS